cmohge1/lrbs-digital-editing-intro-2019/day1.md

 #### Lecture notes

 <details>
-  <summary>Digital Editing Workflow</summary>
+  <summary>Digital Editing Workflow and Mental Modeling</summary>
   <p>

-If I am interested in creating a digital edition, there are two questions that you must ponder at length before proceeding:
+If you are interested in creating a digital edition, there are two questions that you must ponder at length before proceeding:

+1. What do the documents require?
+Are you working with manuscripts or print texts (or a mixture of both)?

-1. What is my text model, why am I making it, and what will it be used for?
+2. What are your editorial principles?
+Based on those principle, what is the text model, why are you making it, and what will it be used for?

-2. What is my workflow?
+3. What is the workflow?

 The answer to (1) will vary quite a bit, depending on your documents, and what kind of edition you would like to produce.
 We will continue to investigate options to (1) as we move through the course this week.